dhollinden/my-lil-jstor/my_lil_jstor/README.md

 ### Task 4: Likes (13 hours)
 * Learn about AJAX and JQuery :books:
 * Add likes field to coloring book model, run migrations
-* Add Like link to coloring book template
+* Add Like / Unlike link to coloring book template
 * Add eventListener to Like link
 * Add AJAX function to make GET request to /like url with book_id
-* Add like and unlike urls and views
+* Add like / unlike urls, views and services
-* Create add_like and subtract_like services
-* Number of likes is returned to AJAX function
+* Return number of Likes and header to set or delete cookie to AJAX function
-* Cookie is set or deleted
-* Create new function for determining text to display (e.g., Like/Unlike, X others like this)
+* Add new function for determining the appropriate text to display based on number of likes and cookie
-* Update page with text
+* Update Like / Unlike link with appropriate text
+* Update coloring book view to also display appropriate text for Like / Unlike link

 ### Task 5: Discounts (2.5 hours)
 * Learn about int, float, rounding and Decimal :books:
 * Create new service: get_discounted_price(book_id)
-* Display discounted price in template
+* Update view and template to display discounted price
 * Call get_discounted_price() when Like/Unlike is clicked, and update displayed price

 ### Nice-to-haves (3.5 hours)
 * Play with layout, make refinements
-* Toggle visibility of comment form via 'Leave a comment' link
+* Toggle visibility of comment form for a cleaner look
-* Display rating with solid gold stars
+* Use solid gold stars to display rating
-* Calculate and display average rating with stars
-* Add browse link to coloring book pages for ease of navigation
+* Add Average Rating to main coloring book info
-* Display rating with a combo of gold and gray stars so that there are 5 stars total
+* Add gray stars to rating so that there are 5 stars total
+* Add browse link to coloring book page to improve navigation

-### Clean-up, refactoring, comments, security vulnerabilities...
-(4 hours)
+### Final clean-up (4 hours)
-* layout adjustments
+* More layout adjustments
-* improve display of Average Rating stars and text
-* refactoring
+* Refactor
-* add comments for clarification
+* Add comments for clarification
-* resolve security vulnerabilities
+* Resolve security vulnerabilities
-* update Readme
+* Update Readme

+#